When To Use WordPress Plugin Development

 There is still one more consideration before you have decided to use a plugin.
 Maybe ask your WordPress theme designer:

-Many people are unaware that many a times their custom WordPress theme design has a section in settings to install header and footer scripts.
+Many people are unaware that many a time their custom WordPress theme design has a section in settings to install header and footer scripts.

 If yes then you may simply copy the Analytics code there.